Cookies are small files containing letters and numbers which we put on your computer.

-- Bangers and mash are frequently seen in D.C.
-Thomson comics such as The Beano and The Dandy, usually when the protagonists of the strips are given a "slap-up meal" as a reward for good behaviour.
-In these comics the dish is traditionally drawn as an oversized, conical pile of mashed potato with the sausages protruding from it
+Bangers and mash are frequently seen in D.C.
+Thomson comics such as The Beano and The Dandy, usually when the protagonists of the strips are given a "slap-up meal" as a reward for good behavior.
+In these comics the dish is traditionally drawn as an oversized, conical pile of mashed potato with the sausages sticking out.

-- “Bangers and Mash" is also the seventh track by the band Radiohead on their album In Rainbows Toad in the Hole
+"Bangers and Mash" is also the seventh track by the band Radiohead on their album In Rainbows

-- Footballer John Terry and wife Toni Poole served sausages at their wedding in 2007, as did Kate Winslet.
-Katie Price and Peter Andre served guests bangers and mash when they married
+Footballer John Terry and wife Toni Poole served sausages at their wedding in 2007, as did Kate Winslet as well as Katie Price and Peter Andre who served their guests bangers and mash.